 Systems of oppression are built around what are understood to be “norms” in our societies.
 A norm signifies what is “normal,” acceptable, and desirable.
 “The norm” is something that is valued and supported in a society.
 It is also given a position of dominance, privilege and power over what is defined as non-dominant, abnormal and therefore invaluable or marginal.
-Norms are also considered to be stable or unchanging over time..
+Norms are also considered to be stable or unchanging over time.

 When someone reveals another person’s sexuality or gender identity to an individual or group, often without the person’s consent or approval.

 One of the most influential systems of power in our society that centres, privileges, and prioritizes masculinity.
-Patriarchy is practised systemically in the ways and methods through which power is distributed in society (jobs and positions of power given to men in government, policy, criminal justice, etc.) while also influencing how we interact with one another interpersonally (gender expectations, sexual dynamics, space taking, etc.).
+Patriarchy is practiced systemically in the ways and methods through which power is distributed in society (jobs and positions of power given to men in government, policy, criminal justice, etc.) while also influencing how we interact with one another interpersonally (gender expectations, sexual dynamics, space taking, etc.).

 As a colonial construct, patriarchy operates powerfully and hierarchically through exercising and enforcing the gender binary and white supremacy.
 We see this, for example, in the way that white cis masculinity exercises power over not only women, trans folks, and children, but also other forms of masculinity (trans, racialized, poor, disabled, etc.).

-The prison industrial complex (PIC)
+Prison industrial complex (PIC)

 A term we use to describe the overlapping interests of government and industry that use surveillance, policing, and imprisonment as solutions to economic, social and political problems.